Expert Help in Identifying Protected Trees within Northern Beaches

-Trees play an important contribution to our ecosystem by providing shade, fresh air and aesthetic value our surroundings.
-However they are not all alike and some have extra protection status, which makes it illegal to carry out any activity without authorization.
-If you’re thinking of having a tree removed it is essential to know the protection status of the tree you’re considering and what steps you’ll need to follow to be in compliance with the law.
-In this article, we will walk you through the process of determining whether trees are protected and what you will need take to be sure that you are following the law.
+Trees play an important contribution to our ecosystem as they provide shade, clean air and aesthetic value our surroundings.
+However there are a few trees that aren’t identical and some are granted an additional status of protection, making it illegal to do any activity without authorization.
+If you’re thinking of having a tree removed it is crucial to be aware of the protection status of the tree being considered and the steps you need to take to comply with the law.
+In this article, we will walk you through the steps to determine if the tree is safe and exactly what steps you have to do to ensure that you are following the law.

 What is a protected tree?

-A protected tree can be subject to specific laws and regulations and it is unlawful to carry out work on a protected tree without the required permissions.
-There are two types of protection that a tree may have - preservation orders and protection orders.
+A protected tree is one that is subject to specific laws and regulations It is illegal to work on a protected tree without the required permissions.
+There are two types of protection that trees could be protected by - preservation and protection orders that are statutory.

 Legal protection

-As a matter of the law trees are protected under law and are in the hands of Tree Preservation Orders (TPOs).
-TPOs are put in place by local authorities to safeguard trees with a significant public value and to ensure that they do not get damaged or destroyed.
+As a matter of the law, trees are protected by laws and under the control of Tree Preservation Orders (TPOs).
+TPOs are put in place by local authorities to protect trees of significant value to the public and to ensure that they do not get damaged or destroyed.

 Preservation orders

-Preservation orders are similar to TPOs but are set up through the secretary of state for the Environment.
-Preservation orders for trees are considered to be of exceptional value and are protected from all work, which includes the felling.
+Preservation orders are like TPOs in that they are issued through the secretary of state for the Environment.
+Preservation orders for trees are considered to be of exceptional value and are protected from any kind of work, including cutting down.

-To determine whether trees are protected, you will need to check if it is under an TPO or preservation orders.
-It is done by contacting your authorities in your area and asking them search for records.
+To determine whether trees are protected, you need to determine if the tree is in the process of being subject to an TPO or preservation orders.
+This can be done by contacting the authorities in your area and asking them search their records.

 TPO search